oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

     operating systems.
   * (T4) The contents of the authorization request can leak, in the same manner, to an attacker.

-Protection against T3 and T4 cannot be achieved by every deployment.
+  * (T5) An access token may be sent to an attacker-controlled resource server (for example, due to a misconfiguration or if an access token is valid for multiple resource servers of which one is compromised).

+Protection against T3, T4, and T5 cannot be achieved by every deployment.
 For example, if confidentiality of the state value is needed for a secure operation of OAuth (see XXXXX-LinkToStatePKCEDiscussion-XXXX), this confidentiality is broken by both assumptions.
-Nonetheless, implementors should try to protect against T3 and T4 as far as possible.
+Nonetheless, implementors should try to protect against T3, T4, and T5 as far as possible.

 <!-- Check if we can/want to include leakage of the auth request here.
 Could be doable. -->
 <!-- Check if we want to discuss main properties here? -->